adamziel/Redmine-Todo-lists/README.md

 * 0% test coverage
 * Works with MySQL and PostgreSQL
-* Tested only under firefox 23 and chrome 28 - it probably won't work well with IE (especially that angular.js is involved and no compability changes were performed)
+* Tested only under firefox 23 and chrome 28 - it probably won't work well with IE (especially since angular.js is involved and no compability changes were performed)
 * Info for devs: I noticed that on dev server (WEBrick) managing issues sometimes results with an error 500 (error message points me to some other plugin I have).
 There are no problems on production server though.

 ### Disclaimer